Wiawaka Holiday House

 Wiawaka is a holiday house for women.
 It has lake front property on Lake George, New York.
 It is one of the few remaining fully operational vacation/retreat centers which arose out of the women's rights movement in the early part of the twentieth century.
 Founded in 1903 by Mary Wiltsie Fuller, Wiawaka provided "affordable vacations" for mainly immigrant female textile workers from Troy and Cohoes, New York, who lacked the economic means to find respite anywhere else.

-Today, women of all socio-economic backgrounds and from all over North America are able to enjoy the peaceful atmosphere of Wiawaka since it operates as a nonprofit corporation in order to continue the tradition of "affordable vacations" for all women.
+Today, women of all backgrounds are welcomed at Wiawaka since it operates as a nonprofit corporation in order to continue the tradition of affordable vacations.

 Early history of the property

 The earliest reference to the property of Wiawaka is in the tax records of the town of Caldwell (now Lake George) where it is referred to as the old "garrison ground".
 This suggests that military activity took place on the site which also is home to sunken bateaux, but no archeological survey has been done at Wiawaka to answer these questions.

 The first private owner of the lake front property ran the United States Hotel on the site until F. G. Crosby bought the land and building in 1848.
 Financial difficulties caused him to lease the structure to the Lake George Young Ladies Institute in 1855 but it was shut down after only one year of operation.

 Next, he enlarged the hotel, changing the name to Crosbyside, and housed several customers from cities who retreated to Lake George for a vacation in the country.
 With a new wave of tourism, Mr. Crosby was very successful and he soon built several Victorian cottages as lodging for his best and most loyal customers.
 These are Mayflower Cottage, c.
 1873 and Rose Cottage, c.
 1873.
 He also built a house for himself and his family soon after in 1876 (it was later named Fuller House).
 The Second Empire style residence is very little altered in its appearance today.
 In 1890s, Crosbyside was sold to a new owner and declined in the shadow of resorts like the bigger and more luxurious Fort William Henry Hotel.